How to Treat Pinworms (almost) Naturally

-Since that fateful night I have learned a thing or two about pinworms and how to rid our family of them – almost naturally – and hopefully for GOOD!
+Since that fateful night I have learned how to treat pinworms, and rid our family of them – almost naturally – and hopefully for GOOD!

 Over the past months, I have found several remedies that have been effective in eradicating our house of pinworms.
-Some of these tips may be almost impossible to administer to your kids if they are anywhere near as medicine-adverse as our kids.
+Some of these tips may be a little hard to administer to your kids if they are anywhere near as medicine-adverse as our kids.

 What are pinworms: